Mortality Due to Diabetes

 One of the most disturbing indicators is the growing incidence of type 2 diabetes among children from these high-risk populations.
 When combined with rising child obesity rates, the warning signs indicate this may be the first generation of children in more than a hundred years who can expect worse health outcomes than their parents.

+Yes.
 The increase in type 2 diabetes is due to behavioural and lifestyle choices.
 Lifestyle choices, such as physical activity and diet, affect health outcomes.
-Obesity is one of the most significant contributing factors for many chronic conditions, including heart disease, hypertension, and type 2 diabetes.
+Obesity is one of the most significant contributing factors to many chronic conditions, including heart disease, hypertension, and type 2 diabetes.

 What can Canada do to address the dramatic rise in diabetes?